ErikBjare/ErikBjare.github.io/README.md

 The blog is mostly old stuff I wrote, nowadays I tend to write wikipages instead since they don't come with deadlines and can be continual works in progress (removing publication pressure).

+# Build process

+The site is built with Jekyll.
+On every commit to master it pushes the result to the gh-pages branch.